What is BSB?

 Type-Safe

-Define event schemas with Zod.
+Define event schemas with BSB types and config schemas with AnyVali.
 Get compile-time type checking and runtime validation across all services.

 How It Works